 Great Lakes Compact and diversions

 As part of the Great Lakes Compact, Wisconsin registers water withdrawals, receives and analyzes water use reports, requires water use permits, implements a conservation program and manages Great Lakes diversions.
+The DNR is currently drafting rules related to managing diversions and water supply service area planning.

 The Great Lakes Compact became effective on Dec.
 8, 2008, after final consent from the U.S. Congress.
 This date began the ban on diversions of water out of the basin, with limited exceptions.
 To implement the compact, Wisconsin passed implementing legislation in 2008 and has an active management program.